 On a final note, we would like to say that both in-house and outsourcing models have their advantages and disadvantages.
 For example, with an in-house team, hiring is a rather lengthy process, as it requires your candidate to quit the previous job with a proper notice.
 On the other hand, you may also find it difficult to dismiss a person who is not up to the task, for the legal considerations.

 With outsourcing, you get a full team almost immediately, and you can expand or reduce it as your project requires.
 You will only pay for the actual number of hours each developer worked on your project, not a penny more.
 Moreover, if you need a particular skill for a short-term task, such as UX/UI Design or QA, you can get them for as many hours as needed.
-See our research on the advantages of outsourcing for more details.
+See our research on the advantages of outsourcing to top outsourcing countries in 2021 for more details.

-We hope our study of the in-house and outsourcing costs will help you choose the best option for your project!
+We hope our study of the in-house and software outsourcing costs for London will help you choose the best option for your project!